Research output per year

 United Kingdom

-Kevin O’Byrne is Professor of Reproductive Neuroendocrinology in the Division of Women’s Health.
+Kevin O’Byrne is Professor of Reproductive Neuroendocrinology in the Department of Women and Children’s Health.
 Graduate of Physiology, Chelsea College London (1980) and PhD, University of Bristol (1984).
 Joined the MRC Reproductive Biology Unit, Edinburgh, as Non-Clinical Scientist (1986-1988).
 Assistant Professor, Department of Physiology, University of Texas, Houston to 1994 before joining the Department of Anatomy at King’s College London.

 Stress and Infertility